keval6b/cv/index.md

 title: Keval Kapdee
 ...

-## About
+## About Me

-An enthusiastic and hard-working Computer Science student.
+I am an enthusiastic and hard-working Computer Science student.
-Passionate about many fields of Computer Science including Game Development, IoT and Cyber Security.
-Has well tuned problem solving skills and works well with others, even when under pressure.
+My interests include Cyber Security, IoT and Game Development.
+In regard to Cyber Security, I regularly attempt rooms on [TryHackMe](https://tryhackme.com) which allows me to constantly improve my understanding of the threat and vulnerability landscapes.
+As well as that, I often find myself developing cool game mechanics in my spare time.
+I am constantly building upon my understanding of software and hardware.

 ## Contact